 Other Interesting Facts

-42. Murtala Muhammed could speak the Yoruba language fluently.
-As Head-of-State, Muhammed was suspected by the western countries of having communist views due to his activities in Angola.
+42. Murtala Muhammed remains the only Northern Head of State who could speak the Yoruba language fluently.
+As Nigeria’s Head-of-State, Muhammed was suspected by western countries, especially the United States, of having communist views due to his activities in Angola.

 43. In 1966, when Chief Obafemi Awolowo was released from prison in Calabar and flown to Lagos, it was a young Major Murtala Muhammed who volunteered to drive him to his hometown, Ikenne.

-44. His portrait adorns the 20 naira note.
-It is the only note to feature a military man as other notes feature civilians.
+44. Murtala Muhammed’s portrait adorns the ₦20 note.
+It is the only Nigerian currency note to feature a military man as other notes feature civilians.

 45. In every major capital city in Nigeria, there is a “Murtala Muhammed Way”.

-46. When the British Broadcasting Corporation (BBC) first announced Mohammed’s ascension to power, they stated his name as Murtala Rufai Mohammed but 24 hours later, it was corrected Murtala Ramat Mohammed.
+46. When the British Broadcasting Corporation (BBC) first announced Mohammed’s ascension to power, they stated his name as Murtala Rufai Muhammed but 24 hours later, it was corrected to Murtala Ramat Muhammed.

 47. Muhammed was born in Kano.
-He is also buried in Kano.
+He was also buried in Kano.
 His body lies at the Massalacin Murtala and prayers are held in remembrance of him every year.

-48. Ironically, the International Airport, Ikeja, Murtala Muhammed hijacked in the July 29, 1966 counter-coup, was renamed Murtala Mohammed International Airport, Ikeja, Lagos by his successor, General Olusegun Obasanjo.
+48. Ironically, the International Airport, Ikeja, that Murtala Muhammed hijacked in the July 29, 1966 counter-coup, was renamed Murtala Muhammed International Airport, Ikeja, Lagos by his successor, General Olusegun Obasanjo.
 The Airport is one of the busiest airports in Africa.